Smohanta23/Brainwave_Matrix_Intern-T2/README.md

-# Voice-Based Train Enquiry System 🚆🎤
+# Voice-Activated Train Enquiry System 🚆🎤
-The Voice-Based Train Enquiry System is a Python-based application designed to operate using voice commands.
+The Voice-Activated Train Enquiry System is a Python-based application designed to operate using voice commands.
 Users can interact with the system through voice input to receive train-related information.
 The system processes voice inputs, converts them into text, and fetches the relevant details from a database.
 It also supports voice output to enhance user experience.

 This project is built using Python, SQLite for database management, and Google’s Speech-to-Text API for speech recognition.
 A microphone is required for capturing user voice inputs.